Utkarsh-070/CredCheck/README.md

 # CredCheck
-A credential Verifier for the uploaded media.
+A Credential Verifier for the uploaded media.